kiyounglee/understandinges6/manuscript/11-Promises.md

 In this code, the fulfillment handler adds another fulfillment handler to the same promise.
 The promise is already fulfilled at this point, so the new fulfillment handler is added to the job queue and called when ready.
 Rejection handlers work the same way.

-I> Each call to `then()` or `catch()` creates a new job to be executed when the promise is resolved.
+> Each call to `then()` or `catch()` creates a new job to be executed when the promise is resolved.
 But these jobs end up in a separate job queue that is reserved strictly for promises.
 The precise details of this second job queue aren't important for understanding how to use promises so long as you understand how job queues work in general.

 ### Creating Unsettled Promises